 Montessori Curriculum & Activities

-The Montessori classroom is designed to put the child at ease.
-Tables, chairs, shelves, everything the children use,are child-size.
+The Montessori classroom is designed to encourage independence.
+Tables, chairs, shelves, everything the children use, are child-size.
 In this "prepared environment" children have physical as well as mental freedom.
-They are free toselect and help themselves to the equipment for an activity.
-By pursuing his/her individual interests the child acquiresan early enthusiasm for "learning".
+They are free to select and help themselves to the activities.
+By pursuing his/her individual interests the child acquires an early enthusiasm for "learning".

-• Practical Life Exercises are enjoyable tasks based on day to day activities in the home;
+Practical Life Exercises are enjoyable tasks based on day to day activities in the home; they are excellent to develop children’s hand-eye coordination, fine motor skills and concentration.

-• Sensorial Material can be used by all ages and is aimed at sharpening children’s senses so that they candistinguish, categorise, and relate new to existing knowledge.
+Sensorial Material can be used by all ages and is aimed at sharpening children’s senses so that they can distinguish, categorise, and relate to existing knowledge.

-• Academic Materials give the child the basic skills of reading, writing, and arithmetic.
-Using the MontessoriTeaching Material a basic vocabulary and understanding of Cultural Subjects (Geography, Botany, History) and Grammar is gradually introduced, always promoting the natural-growth of the child, never pressurising him/her.
+Academic Materials give the child the basic skills of reading, writing, and arithmetic.
+Using the MontessoriTeaching Material a basic vocabulary and understanding of Cultural Subjects (Geography, Biology, History) and Grammar is gradually introduced, always promoting the natural-growth of the child, never pressurising him/her.

 We will gladly provide you with more detailed information about the Montessori curriculum and philosophy if you wish to enquire.